Subteams

 Auburn University

-• Drs.
-Adhikari and Jahromi are exploring the gasification of greenhouse crop residues to provide energy for heating and cooling, aiming to achieve over 90% greenhouse gas reduction compared to coal-based technology.
+Drs.
+Adhikari and Jahromi are exploring the gasification of greenhouse crop residues to provide energy for heating and cooling.

-• Dr. Higgins is developing an advanced wastewater treatment system for CEA irrigation, incorporating an algal-bacterial nitrifying reactor and UV disinfection, with the goal of reducing freshwater usage, fertilizer consumption, and greenhouse gas emissions.
+The aim is to achieve over 90% greenhouse gas reduction compared to coal-based technology.
+Dr. Higgins is developing an advanced wastewater treatment system for CEA irrigation, incorporating an algal-bacterial nitrifying reactor and UV disinfection, with the goal of reducing freshwater usage, fertilizer consumption, and greenhouse gas emissions.

-• Dr. Blersch is developing periphyton systems to recover excess nutrients from hydroponic production, using diverse algae communities to absorb nitrogen and phosphorous for repurposing as soil amendments or bioproducts, with the aim of enhancing plant productivity and resource efficiency in Controlled Environment Agriculture.
+The focus is on using diverse algae communities to absorb nitrogen and phosphorus for repurposing as soil amendments or bioproducts, enhancing plant productivity and resource efficiency in Controlled Environment Agriculture.